An important update about the 2020 Scripps National Spelling Bee:

 Our RSVBee program has become a very important pathway for champion spellers to advance to the national finals.
 It has created many opportunities for spellers who previously had no other means to advance.
 Our hearts go out to all the students who have worked diligently on their spelling and vocabulary to be prepared in case they received an RSVBee invitation.

 Among those spellers are students in eighth grade.
 Students who have advanced beyond the eighth grade are not eligible to participate in the spelling bee program.
 It is so unfortunate that eighth graders won’t get their final shot at winning because of the pandemic and the difficult decisions it is forcing the Bee to make.
 Current eighth graders will not be eligible to participate as ninth graders in 2021.

 While plans for a 2020 championship have ended, the Bee is engaging now with teachers, students and parents by offering educational resources and social media-based learning opportunities.
 Follow us on Facebook, Twitter and Instagram to learn more.
 We also have created a new weekly Bee-sources newsletter that parents and teachers can subscribe to receive more resources on spelling, vocabulary and reading.

 The 2021 Scripps National Spelling Bee is scheduled for June 1-3, 2021, in National Harbor, Maryland.
 We will share information about the RSVBee program later this year in preparation for the 2021 national finals.

 Applications are now closed as of March 20, 2020.

-There is a $7.50 nonrefundable application fee.
+There was a $7.50 nonrefundable application fee.

-The RSVBee application is open to 7th and 8th grade students who attend a Bee-enrolled school.
+The RSVBee application was open to 7th and 8th grade students who attend a Bee-enrolled school.
 Each applicant must be either a school spelling bee champion for the 2019-2020 school year or have previously participated in the national finals.